Athanasius Kircher: Life

 Kircher was born on 2 May in either 1601 or 1602 (he himself did not know) in Geisa, Buchonia, near Fulda (Thuringia, Germany).
 From his birthplace, he took the epithets Bucho, Buchonius and Fuldensis which he sometimes added to his name.
 He attended the Jesuit College in Fulda from 1614 to 1618, when he entered the novitiate of the Society.

 The youngest of nine children, Kircher studied volcanoes owing to his passion for rocks and eruptions.
 He was taught Hebrew by a rabbi in addition to his studies at school.
-He studied philosophy and theology at Paderborn, but fled to Cologne in 1622 to escape advancing Protestant forces.
-On the journey, he narrowly escaped death after falling through the ice crossing the frozen Rhine — one of several occasions on which his life was endangered.
-Later, traveling to Heiligenstadt, he was caught and nearly hanged by a party of Protestant soldiers.
+He studied philosophy and theology at Paderborn but fled to Cologne in 1622 to escape advancing Protestant forces.

-From 1622 to 1624 Kircher was sent to begin his regency period in Koblenz as a teacher.
+From 1622 to 1624, he spent his regency period in Koblenz as a teacher.
 This was followed by assignment to Heiligenstadt, where he taught mathematics, Hebrew and Syriac, and produced a show of fireworks and moving scenery for the visiting Elector Archbishop of Mainz, showing early evidence of his interest in mechanical devices.
 He was ordained to the priesthood in 1628 and became professor of ethics and mathematics at the University of Würzburg, where he also taught Hebrew and Syriac.
 Beginning in 1628, he began to show an interest in Egyptian hieroglyphs.